node-red/designs/designs/pluggable-library.md

 For each source:
  - `id` : unique identifier for the library source instance
  - `type`: the type of library plugin this is an instance of
+ - `label`: how the library is labelled in the UI
  - ... anything else is then plugin-specific configuration.

 Any source defined in the settings file will get its `user` property set to `false` as it cannot be reconfigured in the editor.